temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="python">

-Content is not applicable for this SDK.
+Not applicable to this SDK.

 </TabItem>
 <TabItem value="typescript">

-Content is not applicable for this SDK.
+Not applicable to this SDK.

 </TabItem>
 </Tabs>